 Dangerous Illusions

-The first entry in the Dangerous series, Amanda Scott delivers a dramatic twist on the classic arranged engagement.
-Lady Daintry Tarrant is reluctant to marry, but she has little choice when Lord Penthrope returns from the battle of Waterloo as a war hero.
-But this isn't the same Penthrope that first left for battle, instead a member of the Deverill family, Lord Gideon, assuming Penthrope's identity in an attempt to end the feud between their clans.
+But this isn't the same Penthrope that first left for battle.
+Instead, a member of the Deverill family, Lord Gideon, assumes Penthrope's identity in an attempt to end the feud between their clans.
 It's hard to imagine he'll keep a level head with that plan once he becomes smitten with Daintry, of course.

 Love in the Time of Cholera